Cover painting: Triss du Maurier at work, late at night (circa 1965)

 Cause how many times do I have to tell you, darling, I’m still in love,

 79: Outside upstairs.
 These horny alley-cats on the upper ground, like sentinels, are very tired of waiting.
 You can just see the top of the stairs in the foreground, and then there are more stairs to climb up into a house, a bit further on.
 The slanting perspective allures me along this pungent fissure.

 The lovers turned right, half way up the stairs.
 At the top here, the passage opens to the left.
 The drawings led me along, as arcane stories pictured in my mind: usually, about four or five ahead of the one I was doing.
 The songs – brief quotes – I heard them all the time.
-They were alive and felt wicked.
-They quivered among old brick shadows, charcoal and the mystery.
+They were alive and wicked.
+They quivered among old brick shadows, charcoal and mystique.